TBNG JV Producing Assets

 There are many other analogies of tight gas reservoirs around the world in similar basins that have benefited from the application of modern drilling and well stimulation technologies and robust capital investment.
 In parts of the Thrace Basin, there are up to 5,000 metres of sediments with a number of tight gas targets that are expected to benefit from multi-stage fracs in vertical wells, given the relatively large gross thickness of the target interval, or in horizontal wells in selected horizons as geological understanding and frac experience grow.

-2011-2014: 73 fracked wells (gross) (55 well re-entry fracs in vertical wells, 12 fracs on new deep vertical wells and six multi-stage fracs in six new horizontal wells).
-This program included five well re-entry in lower porosity intervals in Osmancik formation.
+2011-2014: 73 fraced wells (gross) (55 well re-entry fracs in vertical wells, 12 fracs on new deep vertical wells and six multi-stage fracs in six new horizontal wells).
+This program included five well re-entry fracs in lower porosity intervals in the Osmancik formation.

-The Company's conventional shallow gas (red) and unconventional tight gas (green) drilling program in 2012 to 2016 period on the TBNG JV lands is illustrated in the figure and table below.
+The Company's conventional shallow gas (red) and unconventional tight gas (green) drilling program in 2012 to 2017 year-to-date period on the TBNG JV lands is illustrated in the figure and table below.